Kidnapping Law & Defense

 Immigration consequences: Kidnapping crimes charged under PC 207 and 209 are considered crimes of violence.
 They are also sometimes considered crimes of moral turpitude and/or aggravated felonies, as those terms are defined in United States immigration law.
 This means that a non-U.S. citizen defendant will likely be deported back to his or her home county after serving any prison time in the United States for kidnapping.

-Professional and Occupational License: Title 16 of the California Code of Regulations gives authority to professional licensing agencies to suspend or revoke the defendant's privilege to practice in a profession upon a conviction for the crime of kidnapping.
+Professional License: Title 16 of the California Code of Regulations gives authority to professional licensing agencies to suspend or revoke the defendant's privilege to practice in a profession upon a conviction for the crime of kidnapping.
 This applies to Bar, Board, and Commission members, such as doctors, dentist, lawyers, barbers, etc.

 Additional penalties that accompany kidnapping criminal convictions may also include: restitution to the victim/s, loss of family law rights to children, restraining orders, fines, loss of driver's license (if the kidnapping was committed by use of a vehicle), and more.